wh-alice/mig_visualstudio/vs/designers/how-to--modify-the-pivot-point-of-a-3-d-model.md

 ---
-title: "How to: Modify the Pivot Point of a 3-D Model" ms.custom: "" ms.date: "10/21/2016"
+title: "How to: Modify the Pivot Point of a 3-D Model | testtitle" ms.custom: "" ms.date: "10/21/2016"
 ms.prod: "visual-studio-dev14"